-Resolution 2014-109, Exhibit A 22.26.030 22.26.040 Landscaping Landscaping Plan Procedures: A. A preliminary landscaping plan shall be submitted as part of the development application, and be reviewed by the Agency concurrent with the land use permit application; B. After approval of the development application, a final landscaping plan shall be prepared and submitted concurrent with the Building Permit application; and C. Landscaping Objectives: Proposed landscaping should be designed and installed to achieve the following objectives: A. Provide visual amenities B. Provide environmental benefits C. Conserve water D. Screen incompatible land uses E. Improve safety F. Preserve the character and integrity of neighborhoods G. Preserve the number of trees in the County (for every tree removed, two must replace it) Provide for fire safe landscaping 24.05.010 24.05.040 24.05.080 24.05.090 Easements General: Offers of dedication of easements and rights-of-way shall be made to the county or other appropriate governing bodies and utility companies for all parcels of land intended and/or designated to be used for public purposes.
-Drainage and drainage access easements: Drainage and drainage access easements: Drainage and drainage access easements the property.
+22.26.030 22.26.040 Landscaping Landscaping Plan Procedures: A. A preliminary landscaping plan shall be submitted as part of the development application, and be reviewed by the Agency concurrent with the land use permit application; B. After approval of the development application, a final landscaping plan shall be prepared and submitted concurrent with the Building Permit application; and C. Landscaping plans should be prepared by a landscape professional.
+Landscaping Objectives: Proposed landscaping should be designed and installed to achieve the following objectives: A. Provide visual amenities B. Provide environmental benefits C. Conserve water D. Screen incompatible land uses E. Improve safety F. Preserve the character and integrity of neighborhoods G. Preserve the number of trees in the County (for every tree removed, two must replace it) Provide for fire safe landscaping 24.05.010 24.05.040 24.05.080 24.05.090 Easements General: Offers of dedication of easements and rights-of-way shall be made to the county or other appropriate governing bodies and utility companies for all parcels of land intended and/or designated to be used for public purposes.
+Drainage and drainage access easements: Drainage and drainage access easements shall conform substantially with the line or plan lines of any natural or artificial watercourse, channel, stream or creek that traverses the property.
 Sufficient easements shall be required for underground conduits for disposal of surface and storm waters, together with sufficient easements for overflow and ponding and vehicular access necessary to provide for the proper operation and maintenance of drainage facilities.
 All such easements shall be of sufficient width for the purpose intended, as determined by the agency, and should not be less than fifteen feet in width.
 Lesser widths may be allowed where it can be demonstrated that the lesser width would not diminish the ability to access, protect or maintain the easement or the facilities therein.
-Public utility easements: Public utility easements Public utility easements: Public utility easements: Public utility easements: Public utility easements hall be of sufficient width for the purpose intended, as determin 24.04.560 Drainage Drainage Setbacks All structures shall be set back from creeks, channels or other major waterways at least twenty feet from the top of bank or twenty feet plus twice the channel depth measured from the top of the near embankment, whichever is greater.
+Public utility easements: Public utility easements may be required along the rear and sides of lots and in other locations for the accommod 24.04.560 Drainage Drainage Setbacks All structures shall be set back from creeks, channels or other major waterways at least twenty feet from the top of bank or twenty feet plus twice the channel depth measured from the top of the near embankment, whichever is greater.